-The quickest way to show that a male character has been the recent target of female affection (and a lot of it) is to show them with their face (and sometimes elsewhere on his body) covered in lipstick marks.
+The quickest way to show that a character has been the recent target of female affection (and a lot of it) is to show them with their face (and sometimes elsewhere on his body) covered in lipstick marks.
 Their hair and clothing may be disheveled as well.

-- Ranma ˝: This has happened to Ranma Saotome numerous times.
+- Ranma ½: This has happened to Ranma Saotome numerous times.
 Perhaps the most humorous example was done to him by Konatsu, a kunoichi that isn't quite what she appears to be.

 - One time, in the manga, Ranma drew lipstick kiss marks all over himself to make Akane think his Unwanted Harem had fought over him and he just got caught in the middle.
-He even beats himself up with nunchucks to complete the story.
-(He does this so Akane won't think that the ring his mother wants him to give to Akane is an engagement ring.)
+He even beats himself up with nunchucks to complete the story (he does this so Akane won't think that the ring his mother wants him to give to Akane is an engagement ring).
 This plan backfires when Shampoo, Ukyo, and Kodachi discover the ring and fight over him for real.

 - An episode of Shadow Skill had Elie repeatedly kiss her adoptive brother Gau on his cheeks, much to his chagrin.

 - Seina Yamada from Tenchi Muyo!
 GXP is subjected to this by Seto's handmaidens in episode 13 and again in episode 20.

 - In episode 9 of Happy Heroes, Smart S. gets bombarded by fans when he's initially told he's broken a record.
 Some of the fans kiss him on the head, leaving visible lip marks.

 - In the Simple Samosa episode "Dadi Ke Saath", when Samosa's grandma arrives at the train stop where her grandson and his friends are waiting, the first thing she does is to give Samosa a bunch of kisses with visible lip marks all over his face.
 Samosa's friends laugh at the sight, to his embarrassment.